 Imagine a scenario where a property was originally purchased for £100,000 but transferred to a company for £500,000.
 If that property was sold for £500,000 the following day, the company would have made no profit, hence there would be no capital gains.
 This is because the £400,000 of capital gain has been washed out of the property and into the company shares.
 Therefore, the CGT is deferred until the shares (not the properties) are disposed of.

-Where equity in a portfolio is greater than the capital gain a further tax planning opportunity exists.
-This is achieved by increasing the amount of finance to the base cost of the property portfolio (original purchase price plus capitalised improvements) prior to incorporation.
+Where equity in a property rental business is greater than the capital gain a further tax planning opportunity exists.
+This is achieved by increasing the liabilities of the businesss to the acquisition cost plus capitalised improvements of the business prior to incorporation.

 Here’s an example:-

-The landlord then incorporates and offsets the £2 million of shares against the £2 million of capital gains.
+When the landlord then incorporates, £2 million of shares created offsets the £2 million of capital gains.

-The company then reduces mortgage debt back to £2 million.
+The company could then reduce its liabilities back to £2 million.

 The net result is that the company now owes the landlord £1,000,000.
 Repayment of a loan from a company to landlord incurs no income tax.
 Therefore, the landlord can now withdraw £1,000,000 from the company in the form of loan repayments without incurring any additional income tax liability.
 The funds could be raised by the company through refinancing, property sales or post tax profits.